 Nordic educational policy reforms have ranged from day care to higher education.
-Throughout the Nordic countries the availability of day-care and kindergarten is good, and confidence is high that the children who attend will be more likely to succeed in school and the labour market than those who do not.
+Throughout the Nordic countries the availability of day-care and kindergarten is

+In 2012, all the Nordics except Finland had day-care coverage rates of between 95 and 100 per cent. good, and confidence is high that the children who attend will be more likely to succeed in school and the labour market than those who do not.
 Good day-care facilities are therefore seen as an important social investment (Heckman 2006).
 In 1990, day-care coverage for 3- to 5-year-olds ranged from just over